Table of Contents

 What Not to do in the Context of Retiring With Mortgage Debt

-If you feel it is prudent to pay off your mortgage as you transition to retirement, take some time to review the pros and cons.
+If you still feel it is prudent to pay off your mortgage as you transition to retirement, take some time to review the pros and cons.

 Consider the Opportunity Cost of Paying off Your Mortgage